kabirgogoi/firebase-admin-sdk-create-user/README.md

-# Create firebase admin user with admin role
+# Create firebase auth user for email password login

 1. Add a `service-account.json` to the root
 2. Run `npm install`